Head and Neck Cancer

 Why microvascular reconstruction free flaps?

 The first goal in any cancer surgery is to remove as much of the tumor as possible.
 However, because of the delicate nature of the structures in the head and neck, many times surgery can damage both form and function.
 However, this potential damage must be weighed against the benefit of removing the cancerous tissue.
-Therefore, if surgery is the best treatment option, but loss of tissue leads to cosmetic and functional deformities, frees flaps affords patients the best possible chance to have an optimal return to function.
+Therefore, if surgery is the best treatment option, but loss of tissue leads to cosmetic and functional deformities, free flaps affords patients the best possible chance to have an optimal return to function.
 Quality of life after treatment is a critical part of our program at Wake Forest; read more about our head/neck cancer treatment survivorship program.

 How long will it take to heal?